DemirBalemir/DemirBalemir/README.md

 # Demir Balemir
-I'm Demir from Türkiye, and i am Junior computer engineering student.
+I'm Demir from Türkiye, and i am a computer engineering student in my Junior year.
 I really enjoy learning languages and frameworks like React,Python and Javascript as well as cloud and its features.

 ## Skills and Experience